annalang/IASC2P02/README.md

 ## Bio

 <p> Hello!
 My name is Anna Lang.

 I am currently in my second year of Interactive Arts and Sciences at Brock University.
-I am in my third year here at Brock but took a year of Business Communication.
-I wanted a more creative program so switched at the beginning of my second year. </p>
+I am in my third year here at Brock but in my first year was enrolled in the Business Communication.
+I am expected to Graduate as of 2020.
+The reason for this switch was that I wanted a more creative program.

+My specific research interest is cultural studies.
+The research program that I would like to undertake is how the current technology is changing the educational system in a secondary schools and post secondary education.

+My existing projects reflect my specialization in cultural studies through looking at how collaboration between students have changed.
+My portfolio demonstrates these expertise by showing a wide variety of interest is several sections back up by references.

+I have an interest in further work specialized in the ties to cultural, technology and the youth.
+I believe that this work can happen within the upper years of my degree thought the courses that are required for my program as well as any electives that I choose to take. </p>

 <p> I also run my own business designing and printing apparel from my home.
 This is something that I very much enjoy and would like to continue after I finish school.
-I have inserted a picture of my Logo </p>
+I have inserted a picture of my Logo below. </p>

 <img src="Logo.png" alt="annamadeca logo" />